Fiddler of the Truth

 - Factitious Disorder (FD): FD is the deliberate use of lies and/or exaggerations concerning psychological and/or physical symptoms solely for the purpose of assuming the role of a sick person (formerly known as Munchausen’s Syndrome).
 In contrast, the archetypal pathological liar doesn’t want to appear sick to other people.

 - Borderline Personality Disorder (BPD): BPD is a condition where people have long-term patterns of unstable and/or turbulent emotions.
-Pathological lying and being deceitful are core characteristics of BPD and lies are typically told for personal profit or pleasure.
-Although, BPD patients typically have contradictory views about themselves and lack a consistent self-identity.
-A lack of impulse control may facilitate the distortions and lies told.
+Pathological lying and being deceitful are not core characteristics of BPD, according to the DSM, but some with BPD do engage in lies.
+BPD patients typically lack a consistent self-identity and impulse control, which may facilitate the distortions or lies told.

 - Antisocial Personality Disorder (APD): APD is the condition in which the sufferer has a long-term pattern of manipulating, exploiting, or violating the rights of others (and is often criminal).
 Those with APD often lie repeatedly and consistently for personal satisfaction alone.
 Although those with APD are often pathological liars, archetypal pathological liars rarely have disordered antisocial personalities.

-Based on the list above, it is evident that the symptom of pathological lying can occur in some mental disorders (e.g., FD, BPD) and could be called secondary pathological lying.
+Based on the list above, it is evident that the symptom of pathological lying can occur in some mental disorders (e.g., FD) and could be called secondary pathological lying.
 However, it is much less clear whether it can occur independently of a known psychiatric disorder and be seen as primary pathological lying.
 Unlike the other forms of lying outlined above, Dr. Dike says pathological lying appears to be unplanned and impulsive.
-Despite all the speculation, there is still relatively little known, although it’s thought to affect men and women equally with an onset in late adolescence.
-There are no reliable prevalence figures although one study estimated that one in 1,000 repeat juvenile offenders suffered from it.
+Despite all the speculation, there is still relatively little known, although it’s thought to affect men and women equally, with an onset in late adolescence.
+There are no reliable prevalence figures, although one study estimated that one in 1,000 repeat juvenile offenders suffered from it.

 On a biological and neurological level, a paper published in the Journal of Neuropsychiatry and Clinical Neurosciences by Dr. J.G.
 Modell and colleagues reported the case of a pathological liar who was given a brain scan.
 Results showed that his condition was associated with right hemithalamic dysfunction.
 This supported the hypothesized roles of the thalamus and associated brain regions in the modulation of behavior and cognition.